 City Nature Challenge - St. Louis

 It is well-documented that time spent connecting to nature is important for people's health and well-being.
 The global City Nature Challenge is an annual opportunity for individuals in urban areas to compete with other cities around the world by making observations of plant and animal life.
 An overarching objective is to celebrate connections with nature, and the global challenge encourages (1) as many people to make (2) as many observations of (3) as many species of wild plants, birds and animals as possible during the City Nature Challenge period.

-Challenge Dates - The global City Nature Challenge was held April 29-May 2, 2022 (Species Observations) and May 3-8, 2022 (Species Identifications).
-A special STL Region City Nature Challenge website automatically collected the regional data entered on those days.
+The global City Nature Challenge is held April 28th, 2023-May 1,2023.
+A special STL Region City Nature Challenge website automatically collects the regional data entered on those days.
 Before and after the global challenge, we hope you will explore the flora & fauna around your porch or backyard, or just observe birds and other wildlife out a window.

 To get started, download iNaturalist, which is the recommended app on your smart phone.
 Additional guidance and details are listed below, as well as upcoming virtual events and support opportunities.

 - Android Phones: Download the free iNaturalist app from Google Play

-- iPhones: Download the free iNaturalist app from the Apple App Store
+- iPhones: Download the free iNaturalist app from the App Store

 If you would like to restrict access to a specific address, indicate "Obscured" on iNaturalist when uploading photos from your home.
 This will indicate a general area but not the specific address.
 If you indicate "Private" only you will see the observation, and it will not count.